Hexab/devenv/readme.md

 All features can be toggled on / off in game with the `/dev` command

 # Download
-This plugin will be built by a CI, a link with the latest version will be placed around here, at some point.
+This plugin will be built by Github's CI, a link with the latest version will be placed around here, at some point.